 The EU is a large fish consumer, with about 60 per cent of the fish consumption being covered by imports from third countries.
 Consequently, EU's appetite for fish has ecosystem consequences in other parts of the world, where fisheries management is less developed than in Europe.
-EBFM is already complex within the EU institutional context, but the international dimension should not be disregarded.
-In order for the European Atlantic fisheries industry to compete with high imports from third countries, the use of a common Atlantic label could be a way to differentiate itself and to increase appeal to European consumers.
+The EBFM is already complex within the EU institutional context, but the international dimension should not be disregarded.
+In order for the European Atlantic fisheries industry to compete with high imports from third countries, the use of an Atlantic label could be a means of differentiation to increase the appeal to European consumers.
 This would allow the fisheries sector to market itself as a sustainable producer of high-quality fish and shellfish.

-EBFM has been introduced to ensure protection of the environment and long-term sustainability of fish stocks and fisheries.
+The EBFM has been introduced to ensure protection of the environment and long-term sustainability of fish stocks and fisheries.
 However, potential fish catch is by definition limited to the 'maximum sustainable yield' (although this value is not known for most stocks).